vyos/vyos-documentation/docs/configuration/loadbalancing/haproxy.rst

 Health checks can also be configured for TCP mode backends.
 You can configure protocol aware checks for a range of Layer 7 protocols:

-.. cfgcmd:: set load-balancing reverse-proxy backend <name> health-check <protocol>
+.. cfgcmd:: set load-balancing haproxy backend <name> health-check <protocol>

   Available health check protocols:
    * ``ldap`` LDAP protocol check.